Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/amazon-s3-graph-connector.md

 ## Limitations
 - The connector supports only index files in 'General purpose buckets'
 - The connector doesn't support only index files in Storage class 'Glacier Flexible Retrieval' and 'Glacier Deep Archive'
-- The connector doesn't index files larger than 20MB
+- The connector doesn't index files larger than 20 MB
 - The connector doesn't support versioned objects (only latest version is indexed)

 ## Supported File Types